mongodb-developer/mongodb-rag/mongodb-rag-docs/blog/2025-03-15-workshop-introduction.md

 1. Make sure you have a [MongoDB Atlas account](https://www.mongodb.com/cloud/atlas/register)
 2. Install Node.js on your development machine
-3. Head over to our [Workshop Introduction](/docs/workshop/Introduction/introduction)
+3. Head over to our [workshop](/docs/workshop/Introduction/introduction)

 ## 🔮 Looking Ahead